broxus/octusbridge-relay/README.md

 ### Architecture overview

-The relay is simultaneously the Everscale node and can communicate with all EVM networks specified in the config.
+The relay is simultaneously the TVM node and can communicate with all EVM networks specified in the config.
 Its purpose is to check and sign transaction events.

-At startup, it synchronizes the Everscale node and downloads blockchain state.
+At startup, it synchronizes the TVM node and downloads blockchain state.
 It searches Bridge contract state in it, all connectors, active configurations and pending events.
-Then it subscribes to the Bridge contract in Everscale and listens for connector deployment events.
+Then it subscribes to the Bridge contract in TVM and listens for connector deployment events.
 Each new connector can produce activation event which signals that relay should subscribe to the event configuration contract.
 Each configuration contract produces event deployment events, relay sees and checks them.

-- For Everscale-to-EVM events, only the correctness of data packing is checked (all other stuff is verified on the contracts side).
+- For TVM-to-EVM events, only the correctness of data packing is checked (all other stuff is verified on the contracts side).
 You can enforce token metadata check though (currently for TON only, use flag `0x01` on contract level to enable).
 If the event is correct, the relay converts this data into ETH ABI encoded bytes and signs it with its
   ETH key.
 This signature is sent along with a confirmation message.
 If the data in the event was invalid then the relay sends a rejection message.

-  ##### Everscale-to-EVM ABI mapping rules:
+  ##### TVM-to-EVM ABI mapping rules:

   ```
   bytes => same